bcgov/soba/DEVELOPER.md

 ## Devcontainer

 The project uses a VS Code devcontainer (`.devcontainer/`).
 Open the repo in VS Code and **Reopen in Container** so all tooling and env are consistent.
+It runs via `docker-compose.devcontainer.yml`; to cap the container's memory/swap or the Node heap for your machine, see per-developer resource limits in [`.devcontainer/README.md`](.devcontainer/README.md).

 ### Tools added to the OS